Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

 \subsection{Implementing Horizontal, Vertical and Angular Combining}

 We implemented horizontal, vertical and angular averaging, as well as horizontal, vertical and angular forms of performance-based weighted combining.
-As in the horizontal combining study of \citet{Taylor2023}, we set the combining weight to be inversely proportional to the team\textquoteright s in-sample MQS.
+As we discussed in relation to Figure~\ref{fig: Box plots for number of teams}, the identity and number of teams submitting forecasts to the Hub varied over time.
+In view of this, we pragmatically set each combining weight to be inversely proportional to the team\textquoteright s in-sample MQS, which was one of the combining approaches considered in the horizontal combining study of \citet{Taylor2023}.
 If fewer than five past periods were available from which to produce the in-sample MQS for a team, the MQS was assumed equal to the average of the MQS of the other teams in the combination.
 Note that the weights only approximately reflect relative performance because the MQS will typically not have been computed from the same past periods for all teams, due to inconsistencies in the record of submissions among the teams.

 Our implementation of horizontal averaging and horizontal weighted combining simply involved combining the quantile forecasts for each of the 23 probability levels.
-Vertical combining involved averaging and weighted combining of the probability forecasts for each of a set of values of the mortality variable $x$.
-We chose this set of $x$ values to consist of all 23 quantile forecasts submitted by all the teams.
-For each value of $x$, we combined the probability forecasts obtained from each team\textquoteright s distributional forecast.
+Vertical combining involved averaging and weighted combining of the probability forecasts for each of a set of values of the mortality variable.
+This set consisted of all 23 quantile forecasts submitted by all the teams.